4.6 Settlement agreements and other awards

 - a statement or statements from the payor(s) such as an insurance company

-Upon receipt of verification, staff can make a determination of eligibility.
+Upon receipt of verification, staff can make a determination on eligibility.

 Determination of eligibility

-guidelines in respect of income and/or assets derived from an award or awards (other than payments received under the agreements or plans outlined above).
+The following examples demonstrate the application of this Directive to various types of awards (other than payments received under the agreements or plans outlined above).

 Example 1:

-A head of a family with a spouse and 3 children has no other income and no assets.
-The family is involved in an accident.
+A head of a family with a spouse and 2 children has no income other than financial assistance under Ontario Works and no assets.
+The family is involved in a car accident.
 The head of the family is killed and the spouse and 2 children are injured.

 An auto insurance claim is settled as follows: